 “Paint Night” is the second experiential event.
 As the name would imply, participants join an instructor-led paint class hosted by the experts at PaintBrush Studio.
 The two-hour event takes place on Sundays from 3:00 pm – 5:00 pm, now through October 8.
 Tickets are $50, and include paint materials and VIP entry to the exhibit.

-The final experiential event offered during the UP CLOSE exhibit is called “Taste of Italy.”
-It is described as “a culinary tour of Italy” that includes meats, cheeses and other light Italian snacks, each paired with Italian wine.
+The final experiential event on offer during the UP CLOSE exhibit is the “Taste of Italy” menu.
+They describe it as “a culinary tour of Italy” that includes meats, cheeses and other light Italian snacks, each paired with Italian wine.
 The “Taste of Italy” event takes place nightly from 7:00 pm – 9:00 pm until October 12.

 For those who’ve never visited the actual Sistine Chapel, UP CLOSE is probably the next best thing.
 In fact, with the in-depth audio diaries and large, ground-level frescoes that let you examine the paintings right in front of you (instead of on the ceiling), it might be even better.
 For more information about UP CLOSE: Michelangelo’s Sistine Chapel, or to purchase tickets, click here.